jamonholmgren/bluebun/docs/usage-guide.md

 # Usage Guide

-This lays out how to use Glowgun in your CLI at a high level.
-It assumes you've already [spun up a Glowgun CLI project](./introduction.md) using our CLI.
+This lays out how to use Bluebun in your CLI at a high level.
+It assumes you've already [spun up a Bluebun CLI project](./introduction.md) using our CLI.

 ## Your CLI's binary